 At first, Lucille felt a sharp pain in her chest as she began to change.
 It was the sensation of her ribs breaking, reforming and the shifting of organs in her body.
 Being drawn inwards, her frame was being crushed and changed at the same time.
 In agony she screamed as her mind and body was being shaped into a tome.
 As the transformation was nearing its completion and her face was reforming over her new ‘body’, she desperately tried to speak.

 With her last coherent words, Lucille asked.
 “Why…?”

 The Seeker’s mouth disappeared and then it shrugged, saying, “No reason in particular.
 I just want to be entertained.”

 Turning into its original octopus-like form, the Seeker collected the book of warm flesh then vanished in a violet cloud, reappearing outside the enclave with the tome held tight in a shadowy tendril.
 The void creature opened the book, Lucille’s formidable knowledge already taking form as a chapter within its pages.

 The Seeker ripped out a few pages that were inaccurate, causing the tome to howl, then began scratching words into blank pages of dried, leathery flesh.
 The book moaned and sighed with the mixture of pain and pleasure that the inscribing of knowledge brought upon it.
 The Seeker could sense the anticipation of the living book, the desire to gain knowledge.

 Gazing once more on Lucille’s enclave, the Seeker watched as it fell apart, the pieces and debris floating into space without a focused mind willing to maintain it.
-With its anchor to Novus cut off and no other corporeal being to sustain its existence, it was impossible for the enclave to remain coherently in the Great Dark.
+With its anchor to Novus cut off and no other corporeal being to sustain its existence, it was impossible for the enclave to remain coherently in the Infinite Dark.

 After making a strange sound like that of a chortle, the Seeker then disappeared with the tome into the void beyond.